process-analytics/bpmn-visualization-examples/README.md

     </p>
 </p>

-This repository contains examples showing how to use [bpmn-visualization](https://github.com/process-analytics/bpmn-visualization-js) TypeScript library.
+This repository contains examples showing how to use the [bpmn-visualization](https://github.com/process-analytics/bpmn-visualization-js) TypeScript library.

 ## 🎮 Live Environment